Christo107/CI-PP-02-Rock_Paper_Scissors/README.md

 #### User Goals
 - As a User I want to know what the game is when I first arrive on the site so I can decide if I want to play
 - As a User I want be able to read the rules of the game easily so I understand what I have to do to play
-- As a User I want to know how to start the game so i can enjoy playing
+- As a User I want to know how to start the game so I can enjoy playing
 - As a User I want to be able to reset the game at any point so I can try again to win
 - As a User I want to be able to exit the game at any point when I have played enough